rwilliams/jrubywiki/Java-extensions-for-JRuby-using-polyglot-maven.md

 projects and thanks to [polyglot maven][] it can now do the same for jruby projects with java extensions.
 Over at [jruby-examples][] we have created a simple project that outlines the necessary steps.
-You can get the latest release of maven (apache-maven-3.3.9 you need at least version-3.3.1 for polyglot maven) [here][].
+You can get the latest release of maven (apache-maven-3.3.9 [here][], you need at least version-3.3.1 for polyglot maven.

 In you project directory create a `.mvn` folder and create `extensions.xml` in that folder (this lets maven know that it should expect a `pom.rb` file, for